 - 8-10+ years work experience and professional achievement in Engineering, Product Design, Software Development, Information Technology, Scientific Research, Drug Development, Project Management, or Product/System Assurance

 - Currently in or about to be promoted to a leadership position

 - Demonstrate proficiency in English for both written and oral communication

 - Sponsored by their company

 Applications from managers from other functional areas such as Finance, Marketing, Production and Human Resources will be considered if they can demonstrate a high degree of interaction with the technical areas of their firms.

 Applicants must have 8 to 10 years of work experience and professional achievement and be sponsored by their companies.
 They must currently be in or recently promoted to a leadership position within their organization overseeing engineering, information technology, scientific and other technical initiatives.
 Other critical department leads such as Finance, Human Resources, Marketing, Operations and candidates from other departments are welcome to apply, though admissions are limited and applicants must show strong interactions with the technical areas of their firms.

 All course work is delivered in English so written and oral proficiency is essential.

-Prospective participants may submit their application materials online and at any time.
-Applicants will receive an email confirmation of the receipt of their application materials within four days of receipt.
+Prospective participants may register online and at any time.
+Registrants will receive an email confirmation of the receipt of their registration and will be contacted with additional details.